-Favorite highlights of recent seasons include: making his house debut in the company premiere of Brett Dean's Hamlet at The Metropolitan Opera, with a later return as Ned Keene in Peter Grimes; house and role debuts as Charles in Fire Shut Up In My Bones at Lyric Opera of Chicago; the new edition by Damien Sneed of Scott Joplin’s Treemonisha at Opera Theatre of Saint Louis, playing the roles of Scott Joplin/Remus; as George Armstrong in Lynn Nottage and Ricky Ian Gordon’s Intimate Apparel at Lincoln Center Theater, which earned him a Drama Desk Award nomination; Damien Geter’s COTTON alongside Denyce Graves with Lyric Fest in Philadelphia and Washington Performing Arts at The Kennedy Center; as Captain Macheath in a film adaptation of Kurt Weill’s The Threepenny Opera produced by City Lyric Opera; and the world premiere and commercial recording of Jack Perla and Rajiv Joseph’s Shalimar the Clown at Opera Theatre of Saint Louis, where he created the role of Pyarelel Kaul.
+Favorite highlights of recent seasons include: the world premiere of Damien Geter’s American Apollo (Thomas Eugene McKeller) at Des Moines Metro Opera; the company premiere of Brett Dean's Hamlet at The Metropolitan Opera (house debut), with later returns in Peter Grimes (Ned Keene) and the company’s premiere of Jake Heggie’s Dead Man Walking (Motorcycle Cop); house and role debuts in Terence Blanchard’s Fire Shut Up In My Bones and Champion at Lyric Opera of Chicago; his role debut as Mercutio in Roméo et Juliette at Washington National Opera; Lynn Nottage and Ricky Ian Gordon’s Intimate Apparel at Lincoln Center Theater, which earned him a Drama Desk Award nomination for playing George Armstrong; as Captain Macheath in the film adaptation of Kurt Weill’s The Threepenny Opera produced by City Lyric Opera; the world premiere and commercial recording of Jack Perla and Rajiv Joseph’s Shalimar the Clown at Opera Theatre of Saint Louis, where he created the role of Pyarelel Kaul; the title role of Mendelssohn’s Elijah with the Oratorio Society of New York and the baritone soloist in Margaret Bonds’ Ballad of the Brown King with the Cecilia Chorus, both at Carnegie Hall; a solo recital a the Park Avenue Armory with pianist Howard Watkins.

-In concert, Justin previously presented a solo recital at the Park Avenue Armory with pianist Howard Watkins, and has appeared in the title role of Mendelssohn’s Elijah with the Oratorio Society of New York and as the baritone soloist in Margaret Bonds’ Ballad of the Brown King with the Cecilia Chorus, both at Carnegie Hall.
-He has been featured with The Met Opera, LA Opera, Bayerische Staatsoper, Glimmerglass Festival, Opera Maine, Opera Saratoga, Mistral Music, Voices of Ascension, St. Louis Symphony Orchestra, Copland House, and Strathmore Music Center, plus the Hamburg International, Penn Square, Lakes Area, and Moab Music Festivals.
-Justin has previously joined IDAGIO for online concerts at the Global Concert Hall.
+In concert, Justin gave the Marian Anderson Vocal Award Recital at the Kennedy Center as the 2024 recipient.
+He has additionally been featured with the Bayerische Staatsoper, Grand Théâtre de Genève, Washington Performing Arts, the Kimmel Center, Opera Maine, Opera Saratoga, Mistral Music, Voices of Ascension, St. Louis Symphony Orchestra, Longy School of Music with the Celebrity Series of Boston, Copland House, Strathmore Music Center, Lyric Fest at 92NY, Gore Recital Hall at the University of Delaware, and Spivey Hall at Clayton State University, plus the Glimmerglass, Hamburg International, Penn Square, Lakes Area, and Moab Music Festivals.
+He has previously joined IDAGIO for online concerts at the Global Concert Hall.

 As a multifaceted musician, Justin enjoys performing a wide range of repertoire, from jazz, R&B, and musical theater, to opera and oratorio.
 He has collaborated, performed, and recorded with multiple groups and artists such as Aretha Franklin, The Boys Choir of Harlem, Mary J. Blige, Elton John, Lauryn Hill, The Roots, 30 Seconds to Mars, John Cale, Ricky Ian Gordon, Kanye West, Avner Finberg, M. Roger Holland, Jack Perla, Peter Andreacchi, and Odeline de la Martinez, plus jazz legends Reggie Workman, Hugh Masekela, and Wynton Marsalis.